Photo:Prostock Studio/Getty Images

 And it makes sense.
 Getting in touch with your body allows for a more comfortable and freeing experience—you'll be able to better understand how you feel, what you like, and how to ask for it.
 It'll open up communication between you and your partner and better serve your needs—in the long run—both emotionally and physically.
 I asked Brahmbhatt to break down exactly what happens, from foreplay all the way to orgasm.
-That, of course, is assuming women are able to have a vaginal orgasm during intercourse (studies show 75% of women never reach orgasm from intercourse alone and 10% to 15% never climax no matter the circumstances).
+That, of course, is assuming women are able to have a vaginal orgasm during intercourse—a 2016 study found that out of 52,500 adults in the U.S., 65% of heterosexual women were able to orgasm during sex compared to 95% of heterosexual men.

 "You have a biological desire to have sex—it's caused by hormonal changes that happen inside your body," explains Brahmbhatt.
 "With men, a lot of this is driven by testosterone.
 In women, the processes of sexual drive are a little more complex."